Robert Runyon: Politics

 Runyon became active as a politician starting in the late 1930s and was appointed Brownsville city manager in 1937.
 On November 4, 1941, he was elected to a two-year term as mayor of the city.
 Runyon was appointed as the aide-de-camp of Kentucky Governor Earle C. Clements's staff in 1949 and received a commission as a colonel.
 He chaired the Cameron County Democratic Executive Committee from 1950 to 1952.
 Runyon unsuccessfully ran for the Texas House of Representatives in 1952.
 He served as a member and later chairman of the Brownsville Planning and Zoning Board between 1959 and 1961.

 Later life

 Runyon died at the age of 86 on March 9, 1968, and was buried in Buena Vista Cemetery.

 Personal life

-Runyon married Nora Young on September 16, 1901 and had a single son with her, William.
+Runyon married Nora Young on September 16, 1901, and had one son with her, William.
 His second wife, Amelia Lenor Medrano, was the daughter of a respected Matamoros family.
 They married on July 4, 1913, and had five children together between 1914 and 1926: Lillian, Amali, Virginia, Robert, and Delbert.